ARTS-ART/ECG-Arrhythmia-Cassification-CNN/README.md

-# ECG Arrhythmia Classification CNN
+﻿# ECG Arrhythmia Classification CNN

+End-to-end deep learning system for classifying ECG signals into arrhythmia categories using a CNN-based architecture.

 An ECG diagnosis project built in Python and PyTorch, focused on a trained 1D CNN pipeline for automatic arrhythmia classification.
 The repository also includes tools for inference, evaluation, dataset preparation, and a desktop monitoring GUI.